 What is Yield Farming?

-Several decentralized exchanges exist, such as Aave, Uniswap, Compound, and others.
+Several decentralized money markets exist, such as Aave, Compound, Uniswap, and others.
+These protocols allow you to pool crypto assets in smart contracts, which are used as trading liquidity, or for lending to borrowers, depending on the platform.
+If you provide liquidity in a trading pair (ex.
+ETH-USDC on Uniswap) or for lending purposes (ex.
+DAI on AAVE) you are rewarded the fees from users who use this liquidity for token swaps and loans.
 The return on liquidity provision varies depending on demand, so yield farmers are constantly looking to move to where they can get the best rate of return.

 What is Crypto Exchange Liquidity?

 The easiest way to understand why liquidity pools exist and how they work is by drilling into one of the major use cases of liquidity pools ‑ a decentralized exchange.
-We’ll take the example of Uniswap to explain.
+We’ll take the example of Uniswap to explain, one of the largest decentralized exchanges on Ethereum.

-Decentralized exchanges and protocols still need liquidity, but using traditional methods to provide this supply would defeat the whole premise of being decentralized.
+Decentralized exchanges and protocols still need liquidity to execute trades, but using traditional methods to provide this supply would defeat the whole premise of being decentralized.
 The solution to the problem is creating liquidity pools governed by smart contracts.
 Liquidity pools are in place to provide liquidity to DeFi platforms (exchanges, lenders, borrowers, insurance, etc.) in a peer-to-peer fashion without using centralized exchange pools held by a custodian.

 What is a Liquidity Pool?

-A liquidity pool is a smart contract where crypto users’ funds are grouped together to provide liquidity for the market as a whole.
+A liquidity pool is a smart contract where crypto users’ funds are grouped together to provide liquidity for executing trades.
 Crypto holders who provide cryptocurrency tokens into liquidity pools are called Liquidity Providers (LPs).
 Uniswap uses a smart contract to provide this liquidity using deposits made by a yield farmer, looking for a high rate of return in interest rates and a share of transaction fees.
+Assets are provided to liquidity pools in pairs so that the tokens can be swapped between one another.

 Liquidity Pool Example